Over 1000 students walk out for divestment on the anniversary of Oct. 7

 “What could it possibly mean for a Palestinian student to come to this university every day for the last year and see no movement from the university to withdraw its support for Israel?
 That creates a very uncomfortable environment for Palestinian students, as well as many other students who feel connected to that country, to that genocide,” he said.

 The Oct.
-7 demonstration followed an independent walkout led by autonomous students which took place on Sept.
-25, which led to three arrests of Concordia students, who were later suspended by Concordia, without tribunal, according to an open letter published by Concordia against tribunals (CAT).
+7 demonstration followed an independent walkout led by autonomous students that took place on Sept.
+25, which led to three arrests of Concordia students.
+Concordia later suspended the students without tribunal according to an open letter published by Concordia Against Tribunals (CAT).
 CAT has condemned Concordia's use of the SPVM on campus and demands the university allow the students back on university grounds.

 Despite police and university repression, Abisaab and Rutland remain steadfast in continuing the current momentum of the solidarity movement.

-Abisaab noted the increased participation of the Lebanese community and organizations on campus in the city standing together to support Lebanon, Palestine and the surrounding areas in the fight against imperialism and colonialism.
+Abisaab noted the increased participation of the Lebanese community and organizations on campus and in the city standing together to support Lebanon, Palestine, and the surrounding areas in the fight against imperialism and colonialism.